neslihanpelinmetin/Soil-Phosphorus-Estimation-from-Hyperspectral-Sensor-Data/README.md

   - evaluates each hyperparameter combination with validation and test R²,
   - logs the results to a text file (e.g. gnn_training_log.txt).

-- FosforGNN_Seed.py
+- FosforGNN_BestMetrics&Plots.py
-  Training script for the **single best GCN configuration** reported in the manuscript.
+  Training script for the **best GNN configuration**.

-  It:

-  - fixes all random seeds for reproducibility,
-  - trains the selected GCN on each fold,
-  - saves training/validation loss curves,
-  - saves measured vs. predicted scatter plots and residual plots
-    for validation and test data of each fold (figures used in the manuscript).
+  It trains the final GNN model and generates prediction and residual plots, analogous to the CCN figures, for direct comparison.

-### CNN baseline code
+### CNN code

 - FosforCNN_GridSearch.py
   Hyperparameter grid search for the 1D CNN baseline.